mhartl/rails_tutorial_translation_2nd_ed/README.md

 # Translation of the Ruby on Rails Tutorial, 2nd Edition

-This repository contains the HTML source for the [Ruby on Rails Tutorial, 2nd edition](http://railstutorial.org/), with the goal of allowing translation of the tutorial to languages other than the [*lingua franca*](http://en.wikipedia.org/wiki/Lingua_franca).
+This repository contains the HTML source for the [Ruby on Rails Tutorial, 2nd edition](http://railstutorial.org/book?version=3.2), with the goal of allowing translation of the tutorial to languages other than the [*lingua franca*](http://en.wikipedia.org/wiki/Lingua_franca). **Note:** A more recent version of the tutorial is available.
+See the [HTML source of the Rails 4.0 version of the tutorial](https://github.com/mhartl/rails_tutorial_translation_4_0_version).

 ## Getting started